davidsneighbour/kollitsch.dev/content/blog/2023/notes-from-the-laboratory-january/index.md

 ---
-title: "Notes from the Laboratory: February 2023"
+title: "Notes from the Laboratory: January 2023"
-linkTitle: Laboratory 2023-02
+linkTitle: Laboratory 2023-01
 description: Another monthly report from the depths of the laboratory of kollitsch.dev - January 2023